gaf3/cnc-forge/GitHub.md

 I do this because I'm more likely to miss a bunch of little places to change vs. a single spot.
 That way I'm more likely to release a updated forge without it looking for a developing branch I've long since deleted when I merged a Pull Request.

+Alternativeluy, you check out code to the `daemon/repos` directory, matching the Repo path like `gaf3/test-forge` CnC Forge will pull code from there instead of fetching it remotely.
+This can save a lot of development time without having to constantly commit.